-Approaches differ in how they partition the space of inputs $\calX$.
+Approaches differ in how they partition the input space $\calX$.
 Earlier methods build on \textit{prediction with a reject option} \citep{cortes2016learning}, in which the deferral policy $d$ observes all incoming instances $\vx$ and offloads those about which the predictor $f$ is unsure (based on, \eg predictive variance) \citep{raghu2019algorithmic}.
-Since $f$ is fixed, the partition is static and depends only the self-assessed uncertainty of the predictor.
+Since $f$ is fixed, the partition is static and depends only on the self-assessed uncertainty of the predictor.
 Assuming the latter is sufficiently well calibrated \citep{kendall2017uncertainties}, this strategy can perform well in practice \citep{liu2022incorporating}.
-The main drawback with this setup is that the partitioning accounts for the machine's performance only, neglecting the human's expertise and biases. \citep{madras2018predict} improve on this by \textit{learning} the deferral policy $d$ so that it optimizes some (decision theoretic) measure of \textit{joint team performance}, and as such they explicitly take the quality of human decisions into account.
+The main drawback with this setup is that the partitioning accounts for the machine's performance only, neglecting the human's expertise and biases. \citet{madras2018predict} improve on this by \textit{learning} the deferral policy $d$ so that it optimizes some decision theoretic measure of \textit{joint team performance}, thus explicitly taking the quality of human decisions into account.
 Follow-up works \citep{de2020regression,de2021classification,wilder2021learning} go one step further and train the deferral policy $d$ and the predictor $f$ \textit{jointly}, so as to adapt one to the other.
 This setup has been extended to incremental \citep{keswani2021towards} and sequential \citep{joshi2021pre} decision making, and to bandit feedback \citep{gao2021human}.
 Theoretical studies have analyzed the consistency \citep{mozannar2020consistent} and calibration \citep{verma2022calibrated} of the HDM pipeline and the structure of optimal deferral policies \citep{okati2021differentiable}.